cshlok/Hmsminiapp/ERROR_TRACKING.md

 16. Converting QuoteCard component from React Native to Material-UI
 17. Fixing missing properties in IPatient interface
 18. Confirmed existing service detail/form pages are web components

-The remaining work focuses on addressing general type issues throughout the codebase.
+19. Fixing numerous implicit 'any' type errors across various parts of the application by Agent 2.

+The remaining work involves a final sweep for type safety by Agent 1, focusing on their assigned areas.